SAP/jenkins-library/documentation/docs/steps/azureBlobUpload.md

 * Before you can access Azure Storage, you will need an Azure subscription.
 If you do not have a subscription, create an [account](https://azure.microsoft.com/en-us/).
 * The step azureBlobUpload currently supports only authentication via Shared Access Signature.
 * You can generate a SAS token from the Azure Portal under [Shared access signature](https://docs.microsoft.com/en-us/rest/api/storageservices/create-service-sas).
-* The SAS Token must allow the actions "Write" and "Create" for the specified Azure Blob Storage.
+* The SAS token must allow the actions "Write" and "Create" for the specified Azure Blob Storage.

 ## Set up the Azure Credentials